 What is an American Bully XXL?

 Just like the XL, XXL is another large American Bully.
 It is larger than the XL variation, and therefore ABKC does not recognize it.
 “Unofficial varieties” is the category the XXL falls under.
+Here’s more information about XXL bully vs XL bully.

 The American Bully XXL is the largest among all flavors of this breed, and measures at 23 inches or taller at the wither.
 Apart from its size, the XXL Bully has much the same anatomy and friendly temperament we love Bullies for.

 But, there may be slight variations in physical features.
 While the XXL size and other varieties are all similar breeds, an authentic XXL Bully dog is more difficult to produce.
 Breeders need to be extra careful about the smallest details and features of the dogs they breed.
-Part of the reason is that XXL varieties have DNA of other breeds such as Bullmastiffs, and that makes them a less authentic variety of the American Bully.
+Part of the reason is that XXL varieties have DNA of other breeds such as Bullmastiffs, and that makes them a less authentic variety of the XL Bully dog.
 Therefore, the XXL sized dogs rarely win any awards in open dogs shows as compared to standard or pocket varieties.

 Diet of an American Bully XL